 If you’re unfamiliar with Amwell, it’s the nation’s largest telehealth company, connecting users with board-certified, licensed doctors for immediate and live, online visits—day or night, on either mobile or desktop.

-If you’re interested in trying Amwell yourself I suggest you sign up for free account by going here.
-Use my special promo code MOM13 to get 25% off an urgent care visit.
-You can also download the appd on the Google Play store or the Apple App store.
+If you’re interested in trying Amwell yourself I suggest you sign up for a free account by going here.
+Use my special promo code, Amwell50, to get 50% off a $69 urgent care visit.
+You can download the app on the Google Play Store or the Apple App Store.

 If you have questions please feel free to ask any comments below.